 Tamper-Resistant GFCI receptacles feature a built-in safety shutter system to prevent the insertion of foreign objects (such as keys, hairpins, or nails) into the receptacle opening.
 This is especially convenient for homes where children may be.
 If a child attempts to insert something into the receptacle, the tamper-resistant outlet will detect that it is not a proper two or three bladed plug and will not allow the insertion.
 With this safety feature, injury from electric shock will be avoided.

 Ideal for outdoor use, weather-resistant GFCIs resist both UV light and extreme temperatures.
 They provide protection against the unpredictable weather, such as rain, snow, ice, moisture, and humidity, which may create ground faults.

 GFCI receptacles are easily distinguished.
-The tamper-resistant GFCI is marked with a TR right above the red reset button and the black tester button on the GFCI receptacle.
-The weather-resistant GFCI is marked in the same way, but with a WR directly above the reset and tester button.
+The tamper-resistant type are marked with a TR right above the red reset button and the black tester button on the GFCI receptacle.
+The weather-resistant types are marked in the same way, but with a WR directly above the reset and tester button.